gamesrookie/gamesrookie/README.md

 - 👀 I’m interested in development
 - 🌱 I’m currently learning all basics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me gamesrookie
+- 📫 How to reach me @gamesrookie

 <!---
 gamesrookie/gamesrookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.